iovka/shex-java/README.md

 On negative syntax, the current implementation passes 100 out of the 102 tests.

 Command line example to run the tests and create the report for shexTest:
- > mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass="fr.univLille.cristal.shex.shexTest.CreateTestReport" -Dexec.args="http://example.fr/~me"
+ > mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass="fr.inria.lille.shexjava.shexTest.CreateTestReport" -Dexec.args="http://example.fr/~me"

 # Usage